nof-sh/durak-game/Frontend/README.md

 3. Run `flutter pub get` to install the necessary dependencies.
 4. Run `flutter run` to start the app.

+ an APK file in the `build/app/outputs/flutter-apk/` directory of your project.
+ You can install this APK on an Android device..

 ## Dependencies

 - Flutter